computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Twitter/readme.md

   - Cache would be a hash table, key would be OwnerID and value would be a doubly linked list containing all tweets from that user in last 3 days.
   - New tweets will be inserter at the head of the linked list and older tweets will be near the tail.
 Tweets can be removed from the tail to make space for newer tweets.

-### Detailed components design diagram
+## Detailed component design diagram

 ![detailed component design](https://raw.githubusercontent.com/tuliren/grokking-system-design/master/img/twitter-detail.png)

 ## Timeline Generation

-Check Designing Facebook's Newsfeed.
+Check Designing Facebook's Newsfeed problem.

 ## Replication and Fault Tolerance

 - Since system is read-heavy, need multiple secondary servers for each d/b partition.
 - Secondary servers for read traffic only.
-- All writes will go to primary server and then get replicates to secondaries.
+- All writes will go to primary server and then get replicated to secondaries.
-- This mechanism will also provide fault tolerance since when the primary servers goes down, failover to a secondary can happen.
+- This mechanism will also provide fault tolerance since when the primary server goes down, failover to a secondary can happen.

 ## Load Balancing